airou-lab/docs/src/jetbot/overview.md

 ## CS 5013 - Artificial Intelligence

-For the Final Project of CS 5013 in Spring 2024 at the University of Oklahoma, graduate students will utilize this hardware plaform to implement a machine learning algorihtm on their JetBot.
+For the Final Project of CS 5013 in Spring 2024 at the University of Oklahoma, graduate students will utilize this hardware plaform to implement a machine learning algorithm on their JetBot.
 They will utilize computer vision to navigate the JetBot via its wide-angle camera.

 For setup instructions for students of CS 5013, continue to [Setup](setup.html).